khundoraemon/public/README.md

 This repo documents my security research and bug reporting while interacting primarily with Google's Gemini AI.
-All findings are responsibly disclosed.
+All findings are responsibly disclosed to the Google Gemini Security Team.

 # Tools Used
 - [Jam.dev](https://jam.dev): Bug capture and reporting